thegeeklab/prometheus-pve-sd/docs/content/usage/_index.md

     target_label: instance
 ```

-### IPv4 or IPv6 usage
+### IPv4 or c usage

-Set the address from the ipv4 or ipv6 meta label, and not the name
+Set the address from the IPv4 or IPv4 meta label, and not the name

 ```YAML
 relabel_configs: